lisa-lumos/Java/08-abstraction.md

     public FlightStages transition(FlightStages stage) {
         System.out.println(getClass().getSimpleName() + " transitioning");
         // whenever you call a default method from an overridden method,
-        // you need to qualify super with the interface type return FlightEnabled.super.transition(stage);
+        // you need to qualify super with the interface type, that the default method belongs to return FlightEnabled.super.transition(stage);
     }
 }